Analysis | Some police deaths are more worrisome to Fox News than others

 At Fox News, viewers saw something a bit briefer.

-Laura Ingraham, hosting the 10 p.m. hour during which Biden arrived, continued with her program as usual, interviewing a doctor who spent much of last year advocating the use of hydroxychloroquine to treat the coronavirus.
+Laura Ingraham, hosting during the 10 p.m. hour, when Biden arrived, continued with her program as usual, interviewing a doctor who spent much of last year advocating the use of hydroxychloroquine to treat the coronavirus.
 (A few minutes before, she’d interviewed Scott Atlas.)
-As she went to commercial, the network quickly cut to Biden in the rotunda, with Ingraham describing the scene before promoting the segments coming up after the commercial break.
+As she went to commercial, the network quickly cut to Biden in the Rotunda, with Ingraham describing the scene before promoting the segments coming up after the commercial break.
 (Among them: an appearance by Gov. Kristi L. Noem (R-S.D.).)

 And that was it.
-Sean Hannity, whose program airs in the hour before Ingraham, briefly showed the scene in the rotunda as he handed things over to his colleague.
-He’d spent his show interviewing Eric Trump and mocking the use of the term “insurrection” to describe the Capitol violence.
+Sean Hannity, whose program airs in the hour before Ingraham, briefly showed the scene in the Rotunda as he handed things over to his colleague.
+He had spent his show interviewing Eric Trump and mocking the use of the term “insurrection” to describe the Capitol violence.

 That so little time was spent on Sicknick isn’t really surprising.
 Over the past month, data compiled by the Internet Archive indicate that Fox News has been much less likely than its competitors to talk about Sicknick.
 In fact, both CNN and MSNBC have mentioned him about twice as much as has Fox.

-Fox News has been similarly much less likely to mention the Capitol over the past month and has devoted less time talking about police than CNN or MSNBC, though in the month after protests erupted over the death of George Floyd in police custody last year, Fox News was more likely to talk about police than was CNN or MSNBC.
+Fox News has been similarly much less likely to mention the Capitol attack over the past month and has devoted less time talking about police than CNN or MSNBC, though in the month after protests erupted over the death of George Floyd in police custody last year, Fox News was more likely to talk about police than was CNN or MSNBC.

 In fact, Fox News has been consistently more likely to spend time talking about police officers killed in the line of duty than have been CNN or MSNBC.
 Month after month since January 2020, Fox News has dedicated more coverage to the subject than the other networks, with two exceptions: June 2020, when the protests were in full swing, and January 2021, when the attack on the Capitol happened and Sicknick died.

-The data for CNN and MSNBC make clear that something exceptional happened in both of those months.
-The data for Fox do not.
+The data for CNN and MSNBC makes clear that something exceptional happened in both of those months.
+The data for Fox does not.

 Over the past four years, Fox has run thousands of segments focused on the killing of police officers.
 Since Jan.
 1, 2017, in fact, the network has run a segment mentioning an officer being killed on 827 different days, according to analysis of the Internet Archive data by the Stanford Cable TV News Analyzer.
 It did so on 11 days last month, the same regularity with which it mentioned the subject last August.